 Yes, the Walgreens next door to the new Target was one of the first Walgreens on the Strip.
 And it shows.
 Yes, the Target store is brand new and it shows.
 People do prefer to shop newer, cleaner, brighter stores.
 Even when on vacation they will choose what feels safer, cleaner, and has what they really need!
 (Points for Target!)

 After walking around the new Target, I stepped next door to see if Walgreens made any effort to clean up their act.
 Nope.
 It was like going from a Broadway movie house into a back alley peepshow theater.
-It looked old, it looked tired and the staff seemed like they wanted to be anywhere but there.
+The Walgreens looked old, it looked tired and the staff seemed like they wanted to be anywhere but there.
 Not that CVS or Walgreens were ever great places to visit on the Strip normally, I was expecting something different since the new dog moved next door.

 In their defense, CVS has built a couple of newer, modern stores recently.
 But neither has made an overall effort to clean up the stores and look more presentable.
 Neither CVS nor Walgreens had nothing to offer that would make me want to shop them over Target other than maybe their locations compared to my hotel.
 And I guess that can be a great selling point in the Las Vegas summer sun!